alccrts/alccrts/README.md

 ### Hi there 👋

+📚 A brief introduction of yourself.
+Your skills, such as data analysis, SQL, Python, Tableau, web development, etc.
+Advanced features like visitor counts, clickable icons, etc. (Note: you may need to do some research to learn how to implement these features)
+Your projects that you're proud of

 <!--
 **alccrts/alccrts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: